ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 * `name-of-your-service` is the CRN service-name of your service.
 * `provision_key` - see instructions above for obtaining this key.

-## 2. Get the STS ingestion key
+## 2. Get the STSender ingestion key
 {: #ingestion_key}

-To send log lines to the STS, you need its ingestion key.
+To send log lines to the STSender, you need its ingestion key.
 1. Log into the IBM Cloud Console.
 1. Open the hamburger menu on the top left.
 1. Select Observability.
 1. Select Logging.
-1. You should see your new STS; it is just a LogDNA instance.
+1. You should see your new STSender; it is just a LogDNA instance.
 You can click "View ingestion key" to copy its ingestion key.

 ![Observability/Logging](images/STS-STR.png)